sccn/labstreaminglayer/docs/dev/build_full_tree.rst

        ├── liblsl-Python
        └── liblsl-Java

-To get the project with Git, see :doc:`full_tree`.
+To get the project source code using Git, see :doc:`full_tree`.

 Dependencies (optional)